Cadienvan/super-simple-signal/README.md

 Detaches the signal from the given node.

 ### `signal.copyTo(node, opts, keepInSync)`
 Copies the signal's value to the given node.
 This will actually create a new `Signal`.
 If `keepInSync` is `true`, the new signal will be updated whenever the initial signal changes.
-Defaults to `false`.
+Defaults to `true`.
 To prevent circular updates, we only subscribe to the signal if keepInSync is true and don't subscribe back.

 ## Computed
 A `Computed` is a `Signal` which is dependent on given input signals.